 Although the course includes technical material, my objective is to equip you to interpret data from cost accounting systems so that you can make sound business decisions and evaluate business unit and employee performance.
-This is in keeping with the requirements that you will face on the CPA exam.
+This is in keeping with the new 2017 CPA exam format that emphasizes critical thinking, analysis, and applied problem solving.